iraytrace/drupaljoomla/README.txt

 To start all services:

+cd all
+./startup.sh

+Old docker notes:
+# building images and starting containers
 docker compose up --build

-To stop and delete volumes:
+# To stop and delete volumes:
 docker compose down -v

 If you only want to start one of the CMS systems (drupal/joomla), go to that directory and run the docker compose command.